 If you experience any of the above side effects or you feel your symptoms are not improving, worsening, or changing, you should consult a doctor for a physical examination.
 Equally, if you develop any unexpected or unexplained vaginal bleeding whilst you are using this medication, you should arrange a consultation with your doctor as a priority.

-To order a prescription for Vagifem treatment, simply fill out a brief questionnaire.
+To request a prescription, simply fill out a brief questionnaire.
 Once approved, one of our Irish-registered doctors will send your prescription directly to a pharmacy of your choice via secure Healthmail.
 If you have any questions about menopausal vaginal dryness or would like to discuss treatment in more detail, simply book an online video consultation with one of our doctors.
 There, we can talk you through the treatment and answer any questions you may have.